gpwork4u/Facebooker/doc.md

   - email
   - password

-it will save cookie if cookie is not found, or you have cooki file it will login by the cookie not email and password
+it will save cookie when first time login, or you have cookie file it will login by the cookie not email and password

 ## post